flaneurette/Health-Library/Documents/Heating/Space-Heaters/README.md

 in rare cases, increase the risk of skin cancer.

-Prevention: Avoid prolonged direct heat on the skin, take breaks, and keep a safe distance from heat sources.
+Prevention: Avoid prolonged direct heat on the skin, take breaks, and keep a safe distance from heat sources: about 1 meters from the device, if possible.
 ```

 Risk explaination: https://en.wikipedia.org/wiki/Erythema_ab_igne